 The archaeological site of Mycenae is located in the Argolid, a region in northeastern Peloponnese, at a distance of only 2 kms from the modern village of Mycenae (where the students are housed), 8-10 kms from the city of Argos (the prefecture capital), 18-20 kms from the shores of Nafplion, and approximately 140 kms (two-hour drive) from Athens (the capital city of Greece) and the international airport "Eleftherios Venizelos".

 The students and senior staff are housed in three adjacent hotels in the modern village of Mycenae (double/triple occupancy rooms with air-conditioning, private bathroom and shower, and balcony).
 Transportation to/from the archaeological site, and on field trips is provided by the excavation (rented vans).

-The program director has twenty-five years of field experience at various sites in Greece (fifteen of which at Mycenae); the director and his assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
+The program director has nearly thirty years of field experience at various sites in Greece (fifteen of which at Mycenae); the director and his assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
 The program director, senior staff, and the students can be reached by phone, fax and e-mail at the excavation base in the main hotel (Klytemnestra Hotel).
 The village of Mycenae is served by emergency medical facilities and a local physician, while the city of Argos is served by a hospital.

 Eligible Dickinson students who wish to participate must have fulfilled the following academic requirements prior to the commencement of the program, including the following courses offered annually at Dickinson (or equivalent):